 Of course, not every piece of content can be evergreen, especially if you’re working with emerging trends, or constructing a newsjacking piece.
 However, we’ve had some great success stories from content being picked up weeks or months after initial outreach and it’s likely due to journalists being busier than ever before.

 If you’re not getting the pick-up you expected but you’re confident that you’re pitching to the most appropriate, relevant contact and have something unique and interesting to offer – fear not!
-Your story may have been stored away to be used later down the line.
+Your story may have been stored away to be used later down the line, especially common for tip round-ups from numerous experts in one article.

-We’re finding that content featuring unusual cleaning hacks, styling advice or trend predictions – longer term rather than immediate trends – tend to perform particularly well in this context.
+We’re finding that content featuring unusual cleaning hacks, budget-friendly jobs, storage solutions or trend predictions – longer-term rather than immediate trends – tend to perform particularly well in this context.

 Be tactical when it comes to creative campaigns

-There has been a lot of debate of late in the PR industry about whether creative campaigns have ‘had their day’, and this seems particularly significant in the interiors space.
-Whilst everyone is entitled to their opinion, one thing we’re finding is that being creative can absolutely work, and can be a great way of generating results.
+There has been a lot of debate of late in the PR industry about whether creative campaigns have ‘had their day’, and this seems particularly significant in the interiors space in which journalists favour quick content.
+Whilst everyone is entitled to their opinion, one thing we’re finding is that being creative can absolutely work and can be a great way of generating results in the interior space.
 However, we need to be tactical about how and when we launch these types of campaigns.

-Creative can come in a range of formats; it could be creating video or photo content to accompany your story, using mood boards to visualise and bring ideas to life, or even developing a new product or range as part of a bigger, brand building tactic.
+Creative can come in a range of formats that help tell your story; it could be creating video or photo content to accompany your story, using mood boards to visualise and bring ideas to life, or even developing a new product or range as part of a bigger, brand building tactic.

 It might not be feasible or appropriate to launch a ‘creative’ campaign every quarter, but when done correctly and alongside other tactics, these campaigns can be hugely successful and beneficial.